 - Savory toast: Sauteed mushrooms with garlic, thyme, salt and pepper.

-Alternately, this bread would be an amazing accompaniment to any thick soup or stew!
+Alternately, this bread would be an amazing accompaniment to this butternut squash soup!

 Making Gluten Free Quinoa Flour Bread in Advance and Storing